-Students will work with the academic director as well as with individual project advisors to develop an appropriate thesis and methodology for their ISP research.
-Students are required to make a final professional oral presentation summarizing the results of their research.
+Students will work with the academic director as well as with individual project advisors to develop an appropriate multimedia project or research paper and methodology for their ISP research.
+Students are required to make a final professional oral presentation showing their multimedia project or summarizing the results of their research.